scalableminds/webknossos-libs/docs/src/webknossos-py/examples/image_list_to_wkw.md

 # Convert image list to wkw file

-This example shows how to [create a new dataset from a tuple of images](../../api/webknossos/dataset/dataset.md#Dataset.from_images).
+This example shows how to [create a new WEBKNOSSOS dataset from a stack of images](../../api/webknossos/dataset/dataset.md#Dataset.from_images), e.g. Tiff, JPEG, etc files.

 ```python
 --8<--